aschrijver/protoc-gen-doc-example/README.md

 using [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc), and to provide examples/instruction for users, plus to demonstrate some existing bugs in the generator.

+**The most complete documentation can be found in the markdown examples**

 For the **_real thing_** go to original [hypercore-protocol](https://github.com/mafintosh/hypercore-protocol) github repo.

 ## Documentation generation